-According to both marketers and consumers, video is king when building brand awareness and creating vivid messaging.
-However, for many agents, the idea of creating video content is intimidating and confusing.
+According to both marketers and consumers, video dominates when building brand awareness and creating vivid messaging.
+However, for many agents, the idea of creating video content is both intimidating and confusing.

 The goal, then, is to provide you with some of the most successful strategies agents are currently using so that you can choose the one that’s right for you and put it to work to grow your business.
 You don’t have to do it all.
 Choose your favorite option, and commit to it for six months to a year.